TikTok's Obsession With 'Hair Training' Has Gone Too Far

 If you want to incite some drama at a dinner party, ask people how often they wash their hair.
 Okay, maybe don't do that if it feels intrusive.
 But among the people I know I can tell you, everyone does it differently and there is no universal 'right' or 'wrong' way to clean your scalp.

 We all have different hair and skin needs.
 For Black women, wash day is a ritual that happens maybe once every two weeks, if not longer if their hair is in a protective style.
 On the other side of the coin, some people shampoo their hair in the shower every single day.
-If you're in the latter group who washes their hair more frequently than you'd like, and you've often found yourself thinking, 'wouldn't it be nice if I could go three days between washes,' you may find yourself on 'hair training' TikTok.
-I was and I found myself curious.
+Those in that group often, daily shampooers, might find themselves thinking, 'wouldn't it be nice if I could go three days between washes.'
+Like me, you may find yourself on 'hair training' TikTok.

 AdvertisementADVERTISEMENT

-Note: This story was originally published on October 23, 2023 and has been updated.